 Entrance via the Kent Test at 11+ in verbal and non-verbal reasoning and maths administered by Kent County Council, and places are hard fought.
 No allowance made for siblings.
 Area places (135) to those living within local council areas Tonbridge & Malling Borough, Tunbridge Wells Borough and Sevenoaks District; Governor places (35) to high performers living outside the area; 10 places to those on pupil premium living in one of the three local council areas, but whose scores weren't high enough for an automatic Area place.

-Queen Elizabeth's School, Barnet, we report:
+In our review of Queen Elizabeth's School, Barnet, we report:

 More than 2,300 boys apply for 180 places.
 Tests in September, which although tough, are made as comfortable as possible, with year 9s present to put applicants at ease, 'including playing hangman’.
 Boys told whether or not they have met the ‘standard required’ before they have to make their choice of schools, so they have nothing to lose by taking the test.
 NB Meeting the ‘standard required’ does not guarantee a place.